the-data-analyst/textract_demo/README.md

 #textract

  Using python to extract text from a screenshot using pyhon lambda function.
 Execution is triggered by file being uploaded to AWS S3 bucket.

+ *need to create ingest folders and establish a synchronous workflow.